phodal/awesome-iot/README.md

 ## Middleware

 * [Kaa ★ 234 ⧗ 0](https://github.com/kaaproject/kaa) - Kaa open-source middleware platform for building, managing, and integrating connected products with the Internet of Everything.
+* [Meact ★ 6 ⧗ 43](https://github.com/bkupidura/meact) -  task is to get metric from external stuff, write it to DB and perform various action.
 * [OpenIoT ★ 205 ⧗ 0](https://github.com/OpenIotOrg/openiot) - The OpenIoT middleware infrastructure will support flexible configuration and deployment of algorithms for collection
 * [SiteWhere ★ 61 ⧗ 0](https://github.com/sitewhere/sitewhere) - SiteWhere open-source IoT platform for device connectivity & management, data persistence, processing, integration, and analytics -- both in cloud and on-premise.
-* [Meact](https://github.com/bkupidura/meact) -  task is to get metric from external stuff, write it to DB and perform various action.

 ## Toolkits Include Non-OS